AminaOti/Jump-start-Node.js-project-with-a-CI/README.md

 # Jumpstart Node.js project with a CI

-This shell script will 'jump start' the creation of a new node.js project with a fully integrated CI pipeline (shown below), to use this template please see 'Get started' section
+This shell script will 'jump start' the creation of a new node.js project with a fully integrated CI pipeline (shown below), to use this template please see the 'Get started' section

 ## CI Pipeline: